 The articles of incorporation provide that the board of Directors (the "Board") of the Corporation consist of a minimum of three (3) Directors.
-The number of Directors of the Corporation has previously been set at five (5).
+At the Meeting it is proposed that six (6) directors be elected to hold office until the next annual meeting or until their successors are elected or appointed.
+There are presently six (6) directors of the Corporation, the term of each of which expires at the Meeting.
 The Board annually assesses the competence and skills of individuals and recommends nominees for election to the Board for consideration and approval.
 The nominees are, in the opinion of the Board, well qualified to act as Directors for the coming year.
 Each nominee has established his eligibility and willingness to serve as Director, if elected.
 Each duly elected Director will hold office until the next annual meeting of Shareholders or until a successor is duly elected, unless his or her office is earlier vacated in accordance with the articles of the Corporation.